-Give the gift of your time and talents and help patients, visitors and staff at Saint Elizabeth by becoming a volunteer.
-Saint Elizabeth volunteers are World Class.
-From teenagers to seniors—they make the day a little easier and brighter for patients, nurses, physicians, employees and visitors at Saint Elizabeth Regional Medical Center.
+Give the gift of your time and talents and help patients, visitors and staff at CHI Health St. Elizabeth by becoming a volunteer.
+St. Elizabeth volunteers are World Class.
+From teenagers to seniors—they make the day a little easier and brighter for patients, nurses, physicians, employees and visitors.
 Their cheerful and selfless presence reaches every corner of the hospital.

 Those who enjoy personal contact can volunteer to escort visitors, visit patients, deliver flowers, assist patients and families in waiting rooms, or work at the Information Desk, Hospitality Room or Gift Shop.
 Others who prefer to work behind the scenes can volunteer to type, file, do data entry, help with shipping and receiving or assist with mailings.
 The opportunities are endless.

-- For information on volunteer opportunities for teens, please email Lacy Thomas at LThomas@stez.org.
+- For information on volunteer opportunities for teens, please email Lacy Thomas at LThomas@stez.org or call 402-219-7115.
 Teen volunteers must be at least 14 years of age and have written permission from a parent or guardian.

 - For information on volunteeer opportunities for adults or college students, please email Becky Wright at BWright@stez.org.